 Ecommerce SEO Tip #14: Boost your page speed

 Do you feel the need, the need for speed?
 You should!

 Faster page load times not only result in higher Google rankings, they lead to happier customers that spend more money on your website.
-Researchers have known for a decade that customers will abandon webpages that take longer than a couple seconds to load.
-If your webpages are loading slowly, you're losing visitors that you don't even know about (if they leave before your page loads, your analytics won't even record them).
+Researchers have always known that customers will abandon webpages that take longer than a couple seconds to load.
+If your webpages are loading slowly, you’re losing visitors that you don’t even know about (if they leave before your page loads, your analytics won’t even record them).